Hard Drive 101

 FireWire

 FireWire 400 and FireWire 800 (also known as IEEE1394 and IEE1394b) are more modern connection protocols than USB, with theoretical transfer maximums of 50 and 100 megabytes per second.
 FireWire devices can be daisy chained, allowing the use of multiple drives on a single port.
 Like USB, implementations differ between Mac and PC, with Mac generally making greater use of the speed capabilities than PC.
-FireWire also can offer bus power to run external drives if the FireWire port is a six-pin port.
+FireWire can also offer bus power to run external drives if the FireWire port is a four-pin, six-pin or nine-pin port.
 (Many PCs only offer four-pin ports.)

 eSata

 eSATA is a configuration that creates a SATA connection in an external enclosure.
-It’s a fast and stable connection, offering up to 150 or 300 megabytes per second. eSATA is beginning to show up on computers as a built-in external interface.
-You can add eSATA to older computers by means of an expansion card. eSATA does not have the capability to bus-power hard drives so you must use an external power source.
+It’s generally a fast and stable connection, offering up to 150, 300 or 600 megabytes per second. eSATA is relatively common as a built-in external connection on PC, but is not built in to any Apple computers.
+You can add eSATA to Apple computers and older PCs by means of an expansion card, such as Peripheral Component Interface express(PCIe) for desktops and ExpressCard for some laptops.

 eSATA is often described as hot-swappable, meaning that you can disconnect and reconnect different drives without restarting the computer, but this is often not the case.
-The design of the host (the way the eSATA is connected to the logic board) will determine if the connection is really hot-swappable.
+The design of the host (the way the eSATA is connected to the logic board) will determine if the connection really is hot-swappable.

 iSCSI

-Figure 7shows the connectors on a DroboPro unit.
+FIGURE 8shows the connectors on a DroboPro unit.
 From left to right they are USB, Firewire 800 and iSCSI.

 SCSI/SAS